 It’s never been easier for plant operators to connect with experts elsewhere to diagnose and fix an issue - each leveraging vital data to suit their needs.

-For instance, all of the top results agree SCADA will continue to be a mainstay in industrial automation applications.
-The SCADA story that’s around 70 years in the making shows no sign of ending anytime soon.
+For instance, all the top results agree SCADA software will continue to be a mainstay in industrial automation applications.
+The SCADA system story that’s around 70 years in the making shows no sign of ending anytime soon.